Medal of Honor Day

 MOH Gary George Wetzel Image 2

 SP4c.
-(Ret.)
-Gary George Wetzel, U.S. ARMY
+Gary George Wetzel, U.S. ARMY, (Ret.)

 Medal of Honor Recipient 1968

-Allen James Lynch Image 4
+Allen James Lynch Image 8

-Sgt.
-(Ret.)
-Allen James Lynch, U.S. ARMY
+SGT.
+Allen James Lynch, U.S. ARMY (Ret.)

 Medal of Honor Recipient 1970

-Disregarding his safety in the face of withering hostile fire, he crossed 70 meters of exposed terrain five times to carry his wounded comrades to a more secure area.
-Once he had assured their comfort and safety, Sgt.
-Lynch located the counterattacking friendly company to assist in directing the attack and evacuating the three casualties.
+Alone, he defended his isolated position for two hours against the advancing enemy.
+Using only his rifle and a grenade, he stopped them just short of his trench, killing five.
+Again, disregarding his safety in the face of withering hostile fire, he crossed 70 meters of exposed terrain five times to carry his wounded comrades to a more secure area.
+Once he had assured their comfort and safety, SGT Lynch located the counterattacking friendly company to assist in directing the attack and evacuating the three casualties.
 His gallantry at the risk of his life is in the highest traditions of the military service.
-Sgt.
+SGT.
 Lynch has reflected great credit on himself, the 12th Cavalry, and the U.S. Army.
 For conspicuous gallantry and intrepidity in action at the risk of his life above and beyond the call of duty.

 Memorial Day Promo 2